-Bongs are proxy way to smoke weed and enhance your experience.
+Bongs are the proxy way to smoke weed and enhance your experience.
 Using one is a wonderful man-made way to smoke up and utilizes nature’s most giving substance for all its worth.
-They are a great way to stop wasting so much weed and it gives you the ability to stop and start as you like, as well as filtering all the nasty stuff you DON’T like so much.
+They are a great way to stop wasting so much weed and it gives you the ability to stop and start as you like, as well as filter all the nasty stuff you DON’T like so much.
 Bongs are simple to clean but must be cleaned often which can be a nuisance, but totally worth it.

 If you are an MJ smoker but you’re weed lore isn’t up to scratch, or you still haven’t caught up from your early 80’s grimy, dirty joints you could smoke a ton of, then you might want to think about getting a bong.
 Taking up “bonging”* is an incredibly fun way to smoke weed while preserving your stash as much as possible.

 (*actually no, and I regret even saying it that way)

 While I don’t really feel the need to explain why you should clean your bong, there are a plethora of reasons why you should.
 I chose to add this section after getting flashbacks from a meme I saw last year where people were seemingly surprised that you should wash your bath towel once in a while, and should also wash your feet in the shower.
 Here are some top tips for how and why you should clean a mouthpiece you use to combust legal drugs on the regular with seems like a must.

 General cleanliness is extremely important.
 A bong shouldn’t be deep cleaned once a month, rather cleaned properly after each use- particularly after being passed around at a party.
 Lack of cleaning or simply cleaning improperly after having strangers use your bong can be extremely unsanitary- all I can hear is the alarm bells ringing “H E R P E S”.
 Even the smaller things such as a build-up of lipstick residue on the base of the tube can lead to bacteria spreading faster than butter.